One of the things you might miss most when you’re gluten-free is pie.

-I find it pretty darn impossible to make pie crusts, and after trying several pre-made gluten free pie crusts on the market, I’ve decided that pie is no longer on the menu.
+I find it pretty darn impossible to make gluten-free pie crusts that taste good and hold their shape.
+And, after trying several pre-made gluten-free pie crusts on the market, I’ve decided that pie, as I used to know it, is no longer on the menu.

 Oh how I miss pie.

 What I’ve realized is that you can still get the taste of pie without having to go through all the trouble of making a gluten-free pie crust.

 Instead, you can get the same taste of pie when you make a crisp or crumble.
 Instead of figuring out how to make a pie crust that doesn’t fall apart and requires a lot of fussing in the kitchen, you can simply prepare the pie filling as you would with regular pie, and experiment with different toppings that give it that crust taste you desire.

 After becoming a bit addicted to Pinterest, I discovered quite a few gluten free recipes to try that mimics the taste of pie.
 The one I tried the other day was a hit – it is an Gluten-Free Apple Pie Crumble that I found at Gluten Free with LB.
 (You should check out the blog – beautiful photography!)

 I want to give a bit of feedback on this recipe.

 First off, the filling is delicious!
 I ate it up and felt like I was eating apple pie filling – yum!
 That said, this recipe needs more apple-to-dough ratio.
 If you make it, add more apples!

 Also, if I make this again (and I will, it’s tasty!), I also might recommend cutting the dough recipe in half and not having a bottom crust at all, just a crumble on top.
 I feel like you’ll get the essence of apple pie without all the crust (that you don’t need to eat anyway).
 I will experiment with that idea another day.